digshake/CSJavaWUSTL/_sources/Module0-Introduction/software.rst

 =====================

 1. Open or go to VS Code.
 2. From the Welcome tab, select "Clone git repository..."
+(If this button is not there, then visit `this link <https://git-scm.com>`_ to install git, and restart VS Code)

 .. image:: resources/lab0/Clone_Git_Repository.png